Hiking to Jigokudani and meeting monkeys in Japan

+It was misty and bitingly humid that morning in the Japanese Alps, much like what I had anticipated.
 As I parked the car at the start of the 1.5-kilometre long walking path that would lead me to the monkey-friendly onsen, I welcomed the leisurely trek with open arms, hoping it would settle the discomfort caused by an all-too-short night’s sleep on an unfamiliarly stiff tatami mat that left my body aching.

-The so-called Hell’s Valley turned out to be quite lovely, in fact.
-Scattered with natural hot springs, abrupt cliffs, and rugged forests, the trail indeed revitalised my body while my mind grew increasingly restless, wondering “if we were there yet” at every turn, eager to finally meet the legendary snow monkeys.
+Scattered with steaming hot springs, sulfurous streams, and untouched woodlands, the short hike indeed revitalised my body while my mind grew increasingly restless, wondering “if we were there yet” at every turn, eager to finally meet the legendary snow monkeys in Japan.

 And, at last, I did.

-I couldn’t believe how remarkably human-like the macaques were.
-I was mesmerised by their complex interactions and the oddly familiar shape of their hands — although I’m sure good ol’ Darwin would most definitely not think of it as ‘odd’.
+Throughout my visit at Jigokudani, I was completely enthralled by their complex interactions (recent studies have even shown that macaques develop accents) and the oddly familiar shape of their hands — although I’m sure good ol’ Darwin would most definitely not think of it as ‘odd’.

 I stayed at the onsen for over an hour; my inclination to indulge my fascination for the animal reign could have very well persuaded me to stay longer if it wasn’t for the train I had to catch back to Tokyo.

 These monkeys will forever hold a special place in my heart ♥

-- This is not a zoo.
-I am firmly against animal exploitation of any form, and this park didn’t feel like a tourist trap whatsoever.
+This is not a zoo.
+I am firmly against animal exploitation in any form, and this park didn’t feel like a tourist trap whatsoever.
 As you can see, monkeys are free to wander around as they please and they seem far more curious about than frightened by human presence.
 There is only one warden on site, and he only intervenes (by shouting keywords) when monkeys jump on visitors or try to steal something from their pockets.

-- Do you need a car to get there?
 No, you don’t.
 If you’d rather travel by rail (which I highly recommend you do, as car rentals in Japan are very expensive), get off at either Yudanaka, Nagano or Shibu and take the bus to Kanbayashi Onsen.
 From there, it’s a 35-minute walk through the bucolic alpine forest.

 Entry at Jigokudani costs 500 yen (roughly $5).

-- I stayed at ryokan Yudanaka Seifuso.
+I stayed at ryokan Yudanaka Seifuso.
 If you don’t have a car, the owners will take you to the monkey park’s parking lot.